 3.6.1 Recruitment

 3.6.2 The Supplier shall provide resource management capability and manage resourcing and recruitment for both full time and any temporary / agency staff.
 This will be managed in the short, medium and long term, in order to match the warehouse operative and other resource capacity, against the needs of the Authorities’ inspection activities.
-The Authorities inspection staff (HMRC and Border Force) will work 7am-7pm 7 days a week with staff rostered on a two shift pattern based around 5/7 contracts.
+The Authorities inspection staff (HMRC and Border Force) will work XXXXXXXXXXXXXXXXXX with staff rostered on a XXXXXXXXX pattern based around XXX XXX contracts.
 The Supplier shall ensure Authority sign off for all new hires.

 3.6.3 The Supplier shall ensure that all Supplier Staff have been cleared to the required Security Standard prior to undertaking any work for the Authority in the fulfilment of this Service.
 This applies to all Supplier personnel and their Sub-Suppliers and supply chain Partners that cover pre-employment or engagement checks and Supplier’s declaration.